-Conclusions 2.)
+WebCode Conclusions 2.)
 According to the results of microscopic examination, cross-section, FTIR, PY-GCMS, SEM/EDS and UV light, the composition of Item2 and Item3 are similar to Item1.
 3.)
 The diameter of Item2 is sightly smaller than that of Item1 and Item3, when using SEM(x1000) to observe.
 Maybe it's caused by pulling fibers.
-The fibres recovered from the suspect's knife and sweatshirt are different to the component fibres of the victim's sweater.
-Combining results from FTIR and SEM techniques we conclude that Item 2 (suspect's knife) can be excluded as having originated from Item 1 (victim's sweater) even though the chemical composition appears to be very similar, as the diameter of the fibres is different.
+9UD9ZK The fibres recovered from the suspect's knife and sweatshirt are different to the component fibres of the victim's sweater.
+A4XYZG Combining results from FTIR and SEM techniques we conclude that Item 2 (suspect's knife) can be excluded as having originated from Item 1 (victim's sweater) even though the chemical composition appears to be very similar, as the diameter of the fibres is different.
 Item 3 (suspect's sweatshirt), however, cannot be excluded as having originated from Item 1 (victim's sweater) as the chemical composition appears to be very similar and although the diameter of the fibres is larger than those from Item 1, the results fall within the 5% error margin.
-Items number 2 x 3 could have been originated from the same source.
-The results of the trace evidence (fiber) examinations are included in this report.
+AEGE3J Items number 2 x 3 could have been originated from the same source.
+BFU34B The results of the trace evidence (fiber) examinations are included in this report.
 Methods: Microscopic examination of textile fibers is accomplished by using one or more analytical techniques including stereomicroscopy, comparison microscopy, polarized light microscopy, fluorescence microscopy, and instrumentally using microspectrophotometry and Fourier transform-infrared spectroscopy.
 The microscopic characteristics and optical properties determined by these techniques are used for the examination and comparison of fibers.
 Results of Examination: Green manufactured fibers recovered from Items 2 and 3 exhibit dissimilar optical properties to fibers comprising Item 1.
 Accordingly, these fibers are not consistent with originating from the same source as Item 1.
 No other fibers were recovered from Items 2 and 3.
 The specimens were examined using the following techniques as appropriate: stereomicroscopy, comparison microscopy, polarized light microscopy, and fluorescence microscopy.
 Interpretation: Fibers can differ as to type (e.g., rayon, cotton), color, shape, size, microscopic features (e.g., delustrant, voids) and optical properties (e.g., refractive index, sign of elongation).
 These are characteristics that may associate fibers with a group of items, but never to a single item to the exclusion of all others.
-However, even fibers with a group of items, when the characteristics and optical properties of a recovered fiber(s) are used as comparison criteria.
-When the characteristics and optical properties of a recovered fiber (s) are the same as a known sample, the recovered fibers that exhibit the same microscopic characteristics and optical properties.
-A fiber association is not a means of positive identification and the number of possible sources for a specific fiber is unknown.
-However, due to the variability in manufacturing, dyeing, and consumer use, one would not expect to encounter a fiber selected at random to be consistent with a particular item.
-The inability to associate persons/items through a micr
+However, even fibers with a group of items, but never to a single item to the exclusion of all others.
+However, even fibers with a group of items, when the characteristics and optical properties of the recovered fibers are consistent with originating from the source of the known sample, or from another item comprised of fibers that exhibit the same microscopic characteristics and optical properties of a recovered fiber (s) are the same as a known sample, the recovered fibers are econsistent with originating from the source of the known sample, or from another item comprised of fibers that exhibit the same microscopic characteristics and optical properties.
+A fiber association is not a means of positive